|I.||Bachelor of Arts in Liberal Studies|

 BALS students must settle all financial obligations to the University—e.g., overdue tuition, library fines, and late fees—so that their account balance is $0 before submitting their thesis or completing their last course to be eligible to graduate and receive a diploma and final transcript.
 The financial clearance deadlines are Dec.
 1 if completing the degree in December, May 1 if completing the degree in May, or August 1 if completing the degree in August.

 All graduates are awarded their degrees and diplomas at Commencement Exercises scheduled in May.
-Students whose degrees were posted earlier are encouraged to participate in the formal graduation ceremony in May of each year.
+Students whose degrees were posted earlier are encouraged to participate in the formal commencement ceremony in May of each year.

 Each year, Summer at Georgetown University offers more than 250 courses and more than 25 programs for high school, undergraduate, graduate, and continuing education students.